For more than 30 years, St. Mary’s parishioners have set-aside 25 percent of our pledged income to Outreach believing it to be central to our faith.

 Arlington Free Clinic – The clinic fills a critical gap in basic medical services to those in need in Arlington and has been supported by St. Mary’s since 1994 through volunteer work, board service, and financial aid – including funds for the clinic’s Nurse Practitioner Program, and more recently, the organization’s mental health program.

-Arlington Pediatric Center – The organization provides consistent, comprehensive, affordable, quality health care to children through 18 years of age in Arlington County with family incomes at or below 200% of the federal poverty level.
+Arlington Pediatric Center – The organization provides consistent, comprehensive, affordable, quality health care to children through 18 years of age in Arlington County with family incomes at or below 200 percent of the federal poverty level.

 Culmore Clinic – Founded by a multi-faith collaborative in 2007, the clinic provides health care access in the Bailey’s Crossroads area including nearly 1,200 patient visits and more than $1.3 million in donated services and time annually.